CyberFlameGO/svnpython/Doc/library/ftplib.rst

    it's worth a try.

-.. method:: FTP.sendcmd(command)
+.. method:: FTP.sendcmd(cmd)

    Send a simple command string to the server and return the response string.

-.. method:: FTP.voidcmd(command)
+.. method:: FTP.voidcmd(cmd)

    Send a simple command string to the server and handle the response.
 Return nothing if a response code in the range 200--299 is received.
 Raise an exception otherwise.

-.. method:: FTP.retrbinary(command, callback[, maxblocksize[, rest]])
+.. method:: FTP.retrbinary(cmd, callback, blocksize=8192, rest=None)

-   Retrieve a file in binary transfer mode.  *command* should be an appropriate ``RETR`` command: ``'RETR filename'``.
+   Retrieve a file in binary transfer mode.  *cmd* should be an appropriate ``RETR`` command: ``'RETR filename'``.
 The *callback* function is called for each block of data received, with a single string argument giving the data block.
-The optional *maxblocksize* argument specifies the maximum chunk size to read on the low-level socket object created to do the actual transfer (which will also be the largest size of the data blocks passed to *callback*).
+The optional *blocksize* argument specifies the maximum chunk size to read on the low-level socket object created to do the actual transfer (which will also be the largest size of the data blocks passed to *callback*).
 A reasonable default is chosen. *rest* means the same thing as in the :meth:`transfercmd` method.

-.. method:: FTP.retrlines(command[, callback])
+.. method:: FTP.retrlines(cmd, callback=None)

-   Retrieve a file or directory listing in ASCII transfer mode.  *command* should be an appropriate ``RETR`` command (see :meth:`retrbinary`) or a command such as ``LIST``, ``NLST`` or ``MLSD`` (usually just the string ``'LIST'``).
+   Retrieve a file or directory listing in ASCII transfer mode.  *cmd* should be an appropriate ``RETR`` command (see :meth:`retrbinary`) or a command such as ``LIST``, ``NLST`` or ``MLSD`` (usually just the string ``'LIST'``).
 The *callback* function is called for each line, with the